Why Fluorescent Light Bulbs?

 If you only have a few fluorescent light bulbs needing recycling, you may be able to take advantage of your local county’s household hazardous waste (HHW) drop off site.
 If you are smaller company without a large amount of fluorescent tubes needing disposal, use a resource like Earth911.org to find a CFL drop off location near you.

-If you have dozens or hundreds of CFL bulbs, you may need the pick-up services of a hazardous waste recycler, whereby you can schedule the recycler to collect bulk pick-ups of fluorescent bulbs.
+If you have hundreds of CFL bulbs, you will most likely need the pick-up services of a professional hazardous waste recycler, whereby you can schedule the recycler to collect bulk pick-ups of fluorescent bulbs.
+We provide this service nationally if you have at least 500 CFL bulbs to dispose of.
+You can get a free quote by calling us at 800-936-2311.

 The location of your business also matters in determining the best course of action for managing your universal waste, CFLs included.
 For instance, some states actually require recycling by law, such as